ubccr/ccrdocs/pages/getting-access.md

 - If you're a faculty member/PI/professor, [follow these instructions](portals/coldfront.md#project-setup)
 - If you're a staff member/postdoc/student, contact whomever is sponsoring your account to request that they add you to their project and allocation(s).
-- If you're an external collaborator, the faculty member you're working with needs to request a CCR account & VPN access via CCR Help
+- If you're an external collaborator, the faculty member you're working with needs to request a CCR account & VPN access via [CCR Help](help.md)
-- If you're an industry cluster customer, please [submit a ticket to](https://ubccr.freshdesk.com) or email CCR Help (ccr-help @ buffalo.edu) to request access
+- If you're an industry cluster customer, please [contact CCR Help](help.md) to request access